Charlie Ogilvie

 In addition to sabbatical officers, student unions typically operate advice centres that offer specialised support for all sorts of problems students may encounter during their academic journey.
 These designated teams are well-equipped to assist with housing, financial matters, academic appeals, visa inquiries, and more.
 If the advice centre doesn't have the specific expertise to address your issue, they will guide you to the appropriate department or service within the university.
 In essence, the student union, its officers and the advice centre serve as valuable starting points for students seeking help and support, ensuring that you receive the assistance you need to thrive during your university experience.
 Additionally, if you want to find out about clubs or societies - or set up your own - these are the people to speak to.

-All UK universities offer wellbeing services to support their students through a wide range of challenges, from stress and anxiety to low mood, among many other things, whether they relate directly to your studies or not.
-These services provide a safe and confidential space for students to discuss their personal concerns, explore feelings and develop coping strategies in a one-on-one setting with a trained counsellor or in a peer-to-peer support group where students facing similar challenges can share in a facilitated environment.
+All UK universities offer wellbeing services to support students through a wide range of challenges, whether related to their studies or personal lives, from managing stress and anxiety to addressing feelings of low mood.
+These services provide a safe, confidential space for students to explore their concerns and develop coping strategies, often through one-on-one sessions with a trained counsellor or within peer-to-peer support groups, where students facing similar challenges can connect in a facilitated environment.

 UK universities and colleges are deeply committed to inclusivity, offering dedicated support teams for students with disabilities and long-term health conditions.
 These teams support students with many conditions, including dyslexia, ADHD, physical health issues, sensory or mobility impairments, autism spectrum conditions, and mental health challenges.

 Ideally, before you start your course, contact your university's disability support service—they exist to ensure your academic success.
-They work closely with students to create personalised learning plans, which may include reasonable adjustments such as note-taking assistance, alternative course materials, assistive technologies (like screen readers and voice recognition software), travel support, and financial aid such as Disabled Students' Allowance (DSA), which can help cover study-related costs for various disabilities.
+They work closely with students to create personalised learning plans, which may include reasonable adjustments such as note-taking assistance, alternative course materials, assistive technologies (like screen readers and voice recognition software), and sometimes financial aid which can help cover study-related costs for various disabilities.

 Contact the support team for guidance if you suspect you have an undiagnosed issue, like a learning or developmental difficulty.
 Even without a formal diagnosis, you can communicate your challenges to professors, and the disabilities centre may provide support and accommodations to help you thrive in your studies and even help you seek a formal diagnosis.
 Remember, these services are here to support you on your unique academic journey.

-Your university's academic support and learning development service is a valuable resource, particularly beneficial for international students navigating a new educational system and studying in a language they may not be entirely confident in.
+Your university's services to support academic and learning development are a valuable resource, particularly beneficial for international students navigating a new educational system and studying in a language they may not be entirely confident in.
+Depending on your university, you might find academic support through your personal tutor, your faculty or school, at course level or through a dedicated academic writing or language centre.

 These services are designed to help you enhance your study skills, improve your academic performance, and align with the expectations of your lecturers.
 They offer a range of resources, including workshops, one-on-one support, and online materials that cover essential aspects of academic success, such as time management, effective note-taking, essay writing, proper referencing (while avoiding plagiarism), and efficient study techniques.